-21.3 As of October 2015, it became a mandatory responsibility of all staff members to report any suspicion of FGM to the police if the child is under 18 years of age.
-If any of our staff at SPARKENHOE COMMUNITY PRIMARY SCHOOL are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either directly contact the Police or seek advice from Duty & Advice, Children's Social Care.
+33.3 As of October 2015, it became a mandatory responsibility of all teachers to personally to report any suspicion of FGM to the police if the child is under 18 years of age.
+If any of our staff at SPARKENHOE COMMUNITY PRIMARY SCHOOL are aware of such concerns, staff will, in the first instance, report their concerns to the DSL and/or Headteacher and then take appropriate steps to either directly contact the Police or seek advice from Duty & Advice, Childrens Social Care.

-21.4 Any concerns raised including any referrals made will be; monitored closely and recorded following our school's procedures by the staff members raising the concern, the DSL or both.
+33.4 Any concerns raised including any referrals made will be; monitored closely and recorded following our school's procedures by the staff members raising the concern, the DSL or both.